pomerium/pomerium/docs/docs/topics/device-identity.md

 ## Looking Ahead: Device Posture

-Even if they only use the right device, what happens when a exploit is discovered in their OS or browser?
-How do you restrict access until the exploit is patched?
-Expanded iterations of device identity methods account for this using **device posture**, sometimes referred to as device state.

-A device state is more complex superset of device identity, with more information about the device and software being used to generate the resulting identifier.
-This includes the operating system and web browser version.
-Device posture can be used by secure systems to ensure that users do not access sensitive information using software that has not been updated for, say, a known security flaw.
+Even if access is restricted to known devices, what happens when a user is found to have a vulnerable OS or browser version?
+How can an administrator ensure their network is not exposed, and that the user's system is promptly patched and remediated?
+As secure enclave technologies evolve, **device posture** -- which is sometimes referred to as device state -- will play an increasingly important role in not only authorization decisions but also in helping to quickly remediate vulnerable corporate devices.
+Device posture is a more complex superset of device identity, with more information about the device and software being used to generate the resulting identifier.

 Designing your security model to use device identity also primes your infrastructure to implement advanced security rules based on device posture down the road.